AlexCovone/LeetCode-CodeWars/README.md

 ## Lessons Learned:

-Solving a problem everyday allows for me to presented with a unique problem daily.
+Solving a problem everyday allows for me to be presented with a unique problem daily.
 Utilizing my skillset, I attempt to create a solution with the best methodologies.

 Whether I can solve the problem initially or not, I am constantly looking at the solution manual and explanations for alternative solutions in an effort to further my knowledge.
 Through this I am able to learn new methodologies to implement in future projects and problems!